 A top health priority is to stop the need for these drugs so that you can lessen, then stop the need to take them.
 If you are in pain, so don't exercise, then get cholesterol and other health problems from not moving, can't sleep, then take cholesterol and sleeping medicines that cause dependence and more pain, use the healthy principles in my free summary articles and all my books so that you can move again, and be healthfully tired at the end of the day and sleep well at night.
 Not exercise is good medicine.
 Healthy exercise as healthy medicine will stop the pain and need for medicines that cause more problems.

-Pain From Food?
 There are foods that promote inflammation - dairy, meat, refined sugar, white flour.
-Even though most back pain is not inflammatory in nature, for those who load on inflammatory foods, and are sensitive to them, unhealthy changes can hurt.
-Instead, eat anti-inflammatory foods - leafy green vegetables, flaxseed, cherries, grape skins, blueberries, spices like ginger and turmeric - not in addition to the same junk, but instead of the junk, for better overall health.
+Even though most back pain is not inflammatory in nature, for those who load on inflammatory foods, and are sensitive to them, it might contribute.
+Eat anti-inflammatory foods - leafy green vegetables, flaxseed, cherries, grape skins, blueberries, spices like ginger and turmeric - not in addition to the same junk, but instead of the junk, for better overall health.

 Unhealthful fad diets are increasingly recognized for joint and muscle pain effects, specifically Atkins and other low carbohydrate diets that restrict fruit rather than junk sugar.
-People will stick to these diets no matter how unhealthy; they'd rather lose weight through a fad diet than through healthier ways (low carbohydrate diets reduce water in your muscles - water weight loss - making muscles susceptible to pain, weakness, cramping, and other health troubles).
+Low carbohydrate diets reduce water in your muscles - water weight loss - making muscles susceptible to pain, weakness, cramping, and other health troubles.
+People will stick to these diets no matter how unhealthy; they'd rather lose weight through a fad diet than through healthier way.

 More on all these topics is in the books.